Passengers (2008 film): Plot

 Psychotherapist Claire Summers counsels five survivors of a recent plane crash: passengers Dean, Norman, Shannon, Eric, and flight attendant Janice.
 Eric, however, is unusually euphoric after the tragedy, and he asks that Claire meet with him individually rather than in group sessions with the others.
 She later talks with Mr. Arkin, an airline official, about the survivors' differing recollections of the crash; Dean is sure there was an explosion before the crash, but the others disagree.
 Arkin claims pilot error was responsible.
 Eric expresses his attraction to Claire, but she is suspicious when he seems to know personal information about her, such as her fraught relationship with her sister.

 When Dean misses a session and a stranger seems to be stalking the survivors, Norman concludes the airline is targeting the surviving passengers to cover up the airline's history of negligent mechanical failures.
 While Norman originally remembered nothing odd happening before the crash, he tells Claire that he now remembers an engine exploding.
 Later, Eric displays strange behavior in response to a dog barking outside, and Claire is conflicted between her role as counselor and her growing personal feelings for him.
 She asks him to stop coming on to her, but Toni, her kindly neighbor, urges her to take a chance with him.

 At the following session, Norman is absent, leaving only Janice and Shannon.
-Arkin warns Claire against feeding the airline coverup theory to the remaining survivors, but she angrily tells him to stay away and later tells her supervisor Perry that she is worried about her missing patients.
-Claire then visits Eric, rides on his motorcycle, sails on his boat, swims with him, and finally sleeps with him.
+Arkin warns Claire against feeding the airline cover-up theory to the remaining survivors, but she angrily tells him to stay away and later tells her supervisor, Perry, that she is worried about her missing patients.
+Claire then visits Eric, rides on his motorcycle, sails on his boat, swims with him, and finally has sex with him.
 She also leaves unanswered voice mail messages for her estranged sister, Emma, indicating that she wants to reconcile.
 She takes flowers to Emma's house, but no one is home.
 Arkin confronts her as she departs, telling her that he knows she is sleeping with one of her patients.
 Claire then encounters Norman's stalker, who turns out to be another crash survivor who remembers an explosion.
 She takes him to see Arkin at the airport and angrily blames the airline for the crash and a cover-up.
 As Arkin denies the accusations, the survivor suddenly disappears, leaving Claire shaken and bewildered.